Outlook.com

-Outlook.com is a webmail service that is part of the Microsoft 365 product family.
-It offers mail, calendaring, contacts, and tasks services.
+Outlook.com, formerly Hotmail, is a free personal email service offered by Microsoft.
+It also provides a webmail interface accessible via web browser or mobile apps featuring mail, calendaring, contacts, and tasks services.
+Outlook can also be accessed via email clients using the IMAP or POP protocols.

-Founded in 1996 by Sabeer Bhatia and Jack Smith as Hotmail, it was acquired by Microsoft in 1997 for an estimated $400 million and relaunched as MSN Hotmail, later rebranded to Windows Live Hotmail as part of the Windows Live suite of products.
-Microsoft phased out Hotmail in October 2011, relaunching the service as Outlook.com in 2012.
+Founded in 1995 by Sabeer Bhatia and Jack Smith as Hotmail, it was acquired by Microsoft in 1997 for an estimated $400 million, with it becoming part of the MSN family of online services, branded as MSN Hotmail.
+In May 2007, the service was rebranded to Windows Live Hotmail, as part of the Windows Live suite of products.
+It was changed back to Hotmail in October 2011 and was fully replaced by Outlook in May 2013, sharing the same brand as the Microsoft Outlook software which is offered via a Microsoft 365 (formerly Microsoft Office) subscription.

+Outlook is offered with any Microsoft account, using the @outlook.com and @hotmail.com domains.
+Various other domains, including @live.com, @msn.com, @passport.com and @windowslive.com, are maintained but are no longer offered.

 History

 Launch of Hotmail

 Hotmail service was founded by Sabeer Bhatia and Jack Smith, and was one of the first webmail services on the Internet along with Four11's RocketMail (later Yahoo!
 Mail).
 It was commercially launched on July 4, 1996, symbolizing "freedom" from ISP-based email and the ability to access a user's inbox from anywhere in the world.
 The name "Hotmail" was chosen out of many possibilities ending in "-mail" as it included the letters HTML, the markup language used to create web pages (to emphasize this, the original type casing was "HoTMaiL").
 The limit for free storage was 2 MB.
 Hotmail was initially backed by venture capital firm Draper Fisher Jurvetson.
 By December 1997, it reported more than 8.5 million subscribers.
 Hotmail initially ran under Solaris for mail services and Apache on FreeBSD for web services, before being partly converted to Microsoft products, using Windows Services for UNIX in the migration path.